teenyrobots/biosite2018/README.md

 - dynamically generating pages using javascript
 - increasing discoverability by suggesting similar projects
 - possibly tracking which projects the user has already viewed in this session?

+Some more conceptual goals include:
+- emphasize that I design solutions, not just games, comics, or graphics